 - The frame geometry must suit your style of riding and fit you.
 Right now specifics of geometry are beyond the scope of this guide, but hopefully over time through reviews we’ll build up a bit of a guide.
 Your trusty shop should be able to advise about head angles, chainstay length and so on if you ask (see Notes on Geometry below)

 - The suspension is expensive, contributing up to $2000 of the cost of a good MTB/eMTB.
 Go for the best components you can.
 It is often where compromises are made.
 If you are and always will be a conservative sort of rider, it might matter less.
+A suspension seatpost is not a substitute for rear suspension no matter what anyone might tell you (although useful for a bit of comfort if you have a hardtail).

 - Wheels matter.
 Typically the more you pay, the better wheels and tyres you will get.
 Look for tubeless ready rims and tyres on a quality rig.
 A good set of wheels can cost up to $4000 for carbon fibre.
 Good wheels are robust AND comfortable, and provide a good mount for your tubeless tyres.
 Why tubeless?
 Comfort, traction, lower rolling resistance and better puncture protection especially in rocky or rooty terrain.